-Calapan Water owns, operates and manages the waterworks system of Calapan City, Oriental Mindoro by virtue of its legislative franchise under Republic Act No. 9185 which will expire on 9 February 2028 and a CPC issued by the National Water Resources Board ("NWRB") which will expire on 17 January 2018.
+Calapan Water owns, operates and manages the waterworks system of Calapan City, Oriental Mindoro by virtue of its legislative franchise under Republic Act No. 9185 which will expire on February 9, 2028 and a CPC issued by the National Water Resources Board ("NWRB") which will expire on January 17, 2018.
 It is one of the few privately owned water systems in the country today.
-Within its franchise area, it has not competitor and there is no known oppositor to its franchise.
+It has no competitor nor known oppositor to its franchise within its franchise area.